microsoft/TypeScript-New-Handbook/reference/JSDoc-Type-References.md

 return errorType;
 ```

-Normally type resolution only looks in the type
+In the same way as name resolution, type resolution first looks for
-namespace, but when it finds nothing there, a fallback looks in the
-value namespace.

-TODO: Repeat example since there is a lot of text in the way.
-In the example above, `FOO` is a value, a block-scoped `const`.
-During
-type resolution, there is no type named `FOO`.
-So instead the compiler
-uses the value named `FOO`.

-Now there is a problem: the value `FOO` has no type declaration, only
-a value declaration.
-So we now get the type of the value declaration
+the type of the type declaration of a symbol with `getDeclaredTypeOfSymbol`.
+But there *is* no type declaration for `FOO`, so it returns
-instead of the type of the type declaration.
+`undefined`.
+Then the fallback code looks for the type of the value

-I think it would help to look at an example
+declaration for `FOO`, which it finds to be `"foo"`.

-that has both a value declaration and a type declaration:
+For comparison, here is an example that has both a value declaration
+and a type declaration:

 ```ts
 var i = 0